WeirauchLab/COSMO/README.md

     Modules), you probably know what to do on your own.
 If you have trouble with this step, try the Docker method described [below](#development-and-testing).

-4. Next, build the MOODS C library and install the Python module dependencies into the virtualenv:
+4. Next, build the MOODS C library and install COSMO's other Python

-        # in the 'cosmo' subdirectory from 'git clone' above
+   dependencies:

         make deps

+    If you get a "permission denied" error here, follow the steps above to create a virtualenv, activate it, then try again.

 5. Finally, to make sure everything works, you run the `make test` target in the included [`Makefile`](Makefile) (assumes a Unix environment):